 The Packer collection contains 64,000 items from the files of this American diplomat.
 It is complete in its representation of every aspect of his life.
 The papers include personal and professional correspondence, manuscripts, documents, printed materials, and Russian cartoons and illustrations, as well as original World War I posters.
-It is also contains a wonderful array of photographs taken by Mr. Packer between 1917 and 1923, which depict scenes from the Russian Revolution and from Russian city life.
+It also contains an array of photographs taken by Mr. Packer between 1917 and 1923, which depict scenes from the Russian Revolution and from Russian city life.

 Mr. Packer's correspondence includes letters from Upton Sinclair and cataloged photographs trace his career.
-Packer has held the consular and diplomatic titles of Vice Consul.
+Packer held the consular and diplomatic titles of Vice Consul.
 Consul, Consul General, Third Secretary of Legation, First Secretary of Embassy, Counselor of Embassy, and Charge d'Affaires.

 Using the Collection